Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r35.15
+- Fall sound will now stop after a few seconds on max pitch if you're falling endless.
+- Fixed more words/string without translations that could lead to fatalities.
+- Fixed a bug with the heirloom menu.
+- Fixed a bugh with combat monitor that lead to a fatality.

 ## Changes in Sku r35.14
 - Fixed a bunch of words/string without translations that could lead to German words in English clients and/or fatalities.
 - Fixed a pathing issue in Descolace.